rails/rails/guides/source/active_model_basics.md

   end

   def rollback!
-   # Restore all previous data of the provided attributes.
+   # Restores all previous data of the provided attributes.
     restore_attributes
   end
 end